miniant-git/REAL/README.md

 ## Setup

-1. Install Windows' in-box HDAudio driver (recommended):
+1. Install Windows' in-box HDAudio driver (optional, might improve latency):
     1. Start **Device Manager**.
     2. Under **Sound, video and game controllers**, double click on the device that corresponds to your speakers.
     3. In the next window, go to the **Driver** tab.